North West England: Metropolitan areas

 Liverpool and Manchester are sometimes considered parts of a single large polynuclear metropolitan area, or megalopolis but are usually treated as separate metropolitan areas.
 In some studies, part of Wigan in Greater Manchester is considered part of the Liverpool metropolitan area.

 Politics

 The North West of England has historically been held by the Labour Party.

 National politics

-In the 2019 United Kingdom general election, the Labour Party won a plurality of seats in the North West.
+In the 2024 United Kingdom general election, the Labour Party won 63 of the North West's 73 constituencies.

 Elected regional assembly

 It is one of the two regions (along with Yorkshire and the Humber) that were expected to hold a referendum on the establishment of an elected regional assembly.
 However, when the North East region of England rejected having an elected regional assembly in a referendum, further referendums were cancelled and the proposals for elected regional assemblies in England put on hold.
 The regional leaders' forum, 4NW is based on Waterside Drive in Wigan.